dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

   }
   EOF

-then a mask was generated, and used during re-import of the images
+then the mask was generated, and used during re-import of the images

 .. code-block:: bash